In this Vortex Venom review guide, let's check out its specs and see if its worth the money to buy this optic for handguns or for offset backup.

 Very noticeable bluish lens tint.
 Not a big deal if using it outdoor with enough light

-Here is the deal: The optic lens hood is super slim, and when aiming with both eyes open while focused on the target plane, all you see is a bright dot without really noticing the lens frame around the dot.
+The Vortex Venom red dot lens hood is super slim, and when aiming with both eyes open while focused on the target plane, all you see is a bright dot without really noticing the lens frame around the dot.

 Above is the best we can replicate with a camera what your eyes will see, but seeing it with your eyes make a big difference.

 Shooters with good pistol draw presentations can pick up the dot fairly easily and shoot from one stage to another fast.